metrorailings/OwlBlog/content/posts/week-7-quick-insights.md

 Bad decision-making by Josh Allen costs his team potentially 4 extra points.
 Still, Allen did put his team in position for the field goal by taking advantage of the Dolphins' poor coverage discipline on a critical third down.

 Dolphins seem adamant on running the ball even against eight-man boxes.

+Another fantastic dime pass from Fitzpatrick into triple coverage.

+Ryan Lewis may be a point of weakness in Miami's secondary.

+Miami's play-action fakes tend to lead to throws outside the numbers, interestingly enough.

+Edward Oliver a big player on this Bills defensive line, especially against the run.

+Tre'Davious White is something special, both in pass coverage and against the rush.